AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/configure-template-package.md

    >[!TIP]
    >
-   >* Using the [!UICONTROL issue preferences] helps create consistency in the way that new issues or requests are captured on your projects.
+   >* Using the issue preferences helps create consistency in the way that new issues or requests are captured on your projects.
    >* Setting these preferences does not automatically make the projects created from the template into request queues.
 For information about setting up a request queue, see [Create a Request Queue](../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).
    >* Not all blueprints contain new issue preferences.

-## Role mapping {#role-mapping}
+## [!UICONTROL Role mapping] {#role-mapping}

 >[!NOTE]
 >